Rajput-vinay/thunder.ai/README.md

-# Tunder.ai
+#thunder.ai

-Tunder.ai is a **Blot.new clone** that allows users to **generate React.js websites**, customize them through commands, and preview their changes in real-time.
+thunder.ai is a **Blot.new clone** that allows users to **generate React.js websites**, customize them through commands, and preview their changes in real-time.
 Users can also download the generated code for further modifications.

 ## 🚀 Features